Ankk98/camfx/docs/plan.md

 ## Project: camfx

-A lightweight, modular video enhancement library for Linux that provides background blur, background replacement, and lighting adjustment features.
+A lightweight, modular camera video enhancement middleware for Linux that provides quality of life features like background blur, background replacement, and lighting adjustment features.
 Output as a virtual camera for use with any video conferencing application.
+Integrates directly into GNOME and has deb & rpm installers for ease of use.

 ---